 - lateral raises (straight and bent)

-- Forward head posture leads to chronic pain, numbness in the arms and hands, improper breathing, and pinched nerves.
+- Forward head posture leads to chronic pain, numbness in the upper body, like the arms and hands, improper breathing, and pinched nerves.
 But that’s not all.
-It can also affect our mood.
+It can also affect our mood and cause side effects like chronic fatigue.

-- Poor posture also has been shown to affect depression, memory, stress response, self-esteem, body image, and even brain function and behavior.
+- Improper posture also has been shown to increase the risk of depression, memory, stress response, self-esteem, body image, and even brain function and behavior.

 Get FREE Access!